bmlanguage/bml/README.md

 *   **Dive into CAM Development:** [Link to BML CAM Development Guide (Placeholder)]
 *   **Browse the CAM Catalog:** [Link to BML CAM Catalog (Placeholder)]

-**Join the BML Community:**

-We are building a vibrant community around BML.
-Contribute to the CAM ecosystem, provide feedback, and help shape the future of bare metal programming.
-[Link to BML Community Forum/Mailing List (Placeholder)]

 **License:**

-BML is released under the [Specify License - e.g., MIT License].
+BML is released under the MIT.
 See the `LICENSE` file for details.

 **Bare Metal Language -  Performance.
 Safety.
 Control.
 Reimagined for the Modern Engineer.**

-**TODO
+** TODO

 Need port it from my OS.